Author: Diane Chamberlain

 With that out of the way, I’m a little divided about the set up for this book.
 It’s two different stories that are told side by side over the course of the novel: Molly as an adult looking to adopt a child with her husband, and Molly as a teenager testing her wings and with her budding maturity, she starts to understand her family and their issues.
 The book is more teen drama than anything else, so prospective readers should be prepared for that.

 I had to smile a little bit at how convincing Molly’s teen years in the 90s was, before the convenience of cell phones or widespread access to the internet.
-Molly’s friend Stacy quite frankly reminded me of my best friend when I was that age, I was amazed with how much I could relate to the main character, the pressure she feels to act more grown up than she is.
-Over the course of the novel Molly matures greatly, leaving her tween idol obsession behind as she rebels against family and follows peers that aren’t all that good for her.
+Molly’s friend Stacy quite frankly reminded me of my best friend when I was that age, I was amazed at how much I could relate to the main character, the pressure she feels to act more grown-up than she is.
+Over the course of the novel, Molly matures greatly, leaving her tween idol obsession behind as she rebels against family and follows peers that aren’t all that good for her.

 “I remember my father telling me that if you don’t forgive someone, it’s like trying to dance with a lead weight on your shoulders.
 That’s how I feel.
 The lead weight still holds me down.”

-I honestly felt like the present day story line with adult Molly was incredibly weak, though it did provide a great deal of insight into the adoption process and the anxieties that both adopting couples and birth mothers face.
-It’s a good story, and the two halves do eventually come together, but the difference between the two story lines was too great.
-It could have been left out entirely and still been a decent novel.
+I honestly felt like the present-day storyline with adult Molly was incredibly weak, though it did provide a great deal of insight into the adoption process and the anxieties that both adopting couples and birth mothers face.
+It’s a good story, and the two halves do eventually come together, but the difference between the two storylines was too great.
+It could have been left out entirely and still be a decent novel.